mike111-droid/HWWireGuard-android/README.md

 Each branch discribes the actual implementation in more detail.

 ## Structure
+HWWireGuard is an extension of the existing WireGuard and, as such, additional code changes need to be marked.
 The main new classes are in the *ui* package in the subfolder *hwwireguard*.
 Other changes that are necessary in the code iteself sould be marked by the tags:
 /\* Custom change begin \*/
 *\/\/ Additional Code*
 /\* Custom change end \*/